tuya/tuya-home-assistant/docs/develop_new_driver.md

-# How to Developer a New Driver
+# How to Develop a New Driver

 For example, I want my socket called "Living Room Socket" to work in Tuya.